bonesgone/Week_7_Homework/README.md

-# Creating ROS 2 Action
+# Creating ROS 2 Action: Countdown alert for a warehouse robot (General Idea)

 Three-part architecture – goal, feedback, and result – makes ROS actions especially well-suited for long-running tasks.
 It’s no surprise, then, that actions are most often used by robots for navigation tasks.